Pictures and Chinese characters

-These ancient scripts have been very stable and consistent.
-When ancient Chinese carved these scripts into turtle shells or oracle bones, they had to make sure that these scripts were standardised and intelligible.
+These ancient characters have been very stable and consistent.
+When ancient Chinese carved these scripts into turtle shells or oracle bones, they had to make sure that these scripts were standardised.
 They were definitely not drawing pictures.

 Moreover, using pictures to illustrate Chinese characters may cause misconceptions.
-While the picture can magnify one meaning of the character, it also covers up many other meanings.
-For example, if I used a picture of the sun to illustrate the character “日”, this would drive into students’ mind that this character means the sun.
-However, nowadays we usually use “太阳” for the sun, and use “日” to express other messages, such as “day”, “life”, “time”, which the picture of the sun can not convey immediately.
+The picture magnifies one meaning at expenses of others.
+For example, although the original meaning for character “日” is the sun, we use “太阳” for the sun nowadays and use “日” for something else, such as “day”, “life”, “time”, all of which an image of the sun can not convey adequately.

 There are about 300 pictographic characters in total.
 Many of them have gradually changed meanings.
 And many are no longer in active use.

-If I had selected 300 pictographic characters in the Chinese Reading and Writing series, I could have filled the books with pages and pages of beautiful pictures.
+If I had selected 300 pictographic characters for the Chinese Reading and Writing series, I could have filled the books with pages and pages of images.
 But I would not be able to write a coherent story with them.
-Instead, this series is filled with pages and pages of Chinese texts, sentences, conversations and narratives.

 Indicative characters 指示字

-Many things are hard to draw.
-When usable images ran out, ancient Chinese figured out that they could use some symbols to indicate the meanings.
+So, when images ran out, ancient Chinese figured out that they could use some symbols to indicate the meanings.
 Thus, they created indicative characters.
-They did as best as they could, and made Chinese characters as simple as possible

 These four characters, from left to right, mean: “above”, “below”, “sky” and “fundamental”.

-What ancient Chinese created here is even further removed from drawing pictures.
-These were stable and recognisable writings.
+What ancient Chinese created here is further removed from drawing pictures.

 There are not many indicative characters in Chinese, only about 20 of them.